csbg/BioinformaticsPracticals1/Script_UNIX.md

 - Use one loop within another loop to check pairs of guides
 - Use the "comm" command as shown above to extract the overlap, counting the number of genes, and writing the result into a file named `overlap_${guide1}_${guide2}.txt`.
-- "Manually" check results, for example comparing to the example above ("TAC" vs "TT")
+- "Manually" check results, for example comparing to the example above ("ATCGCGGC" vs "ATCCCAGC")

-# Useful links:
+# Useful links
 - https://bioinformaticsworkbook.org/Appendix/Unix/unix-basics-1.html#gsc.tab=0
 - https://bioinformaticsworkbook.org/Appendix/Unix/UnixCheatSheet.html#gsc.tab=0
 - https://bioinformatics.uconn.edu/unix-basics/#